manojrb44/Web_Scraping_demo_with_Selenium/README.md

-# Web_Scraping_demo_with_Selenium
+# Web_Scraping_with_Selenium
-This is a web scraping project to collect all the data from a movie website using selenium with python.
+This is a web scraping project to collect all the data from a movie website epictheatres.com using Selenium with Python.
-This is just for reference purpose, if u want any help regarding the Selenium with python contact me manojbenkapnoor@gmail.com
+This is just for reference purposes, if you would like any help regarding Selenium with Python contact me at manojbenkapnoor@gmail.com.